vku1/sqlweb/README.md

 - g_DBTableIdColumn - Table ID column name.
 For Update we need real database table id column name (it may be only one, unique column)

 - g_DBTableFieldsListForInsertUpdate - List of columns You allow to insert/update.
 Always exclude id column.
-It is assumed that the ID column is autogenerated at the db level always
+It is assumed that the ID column is autogenerated at the db level always.
+Example: "artistname,created_on,album_id"

-- g_DBTableDropdownsForInsertUpdate - This is replacement of id columns in table to the readable values.
+- g_DBTableDropdownsForInsertUpdate - This is replacement of id columns in table to the readable values on insert/update.
 Example: `idcolname1;select idcolname1,idcolname1textvalue from sometable1;idcolname2;select idcolname2,idcolname2textvalue from sometable2;`.
 Read func_GetFilterDropdownsIfExist info for this variable.

 - g_DBTableDatalistsForInsertUpdate - Place table columns names there with "," separator and while insert/update operation default type for dropdown html `<SELECT>` will be changed to `<DATALIST>` which support search in it.
 Very good for long lists.